-Although we didn’t get to see these towns, from what I have read they are great for families.
-However, they aren’t as central if you are wanting to explore other towns/islands.
+Although we didn’t get to see these towns, from what I have heard they are a great choice for where to stay on the Amalfi Coast for families.
+However, they aren’t as central if you’re wanting to explore other towns/islands.
+Minori, in particular, is known for its pasta.
 If coming from Rome and staying in Maiori and Minori, you can reach these villages easier by getting the train to the Province of Salerno rather than the Sorrento end.

 Although not technically part of the Amalfi Coast, Sorrento can still be a good base and destination in itself.
 It’s a larger town, set atop the cliffs, so beaches aren’t easily accessible.
 We found lots of accommodation options, shops and restaurants.
 Although there’s lots of transport from here, it’s not that central to the Amalfi coast, so if you want to spend most of your time on the Amalfi coast, you might prefer Positano or Amalfi.